A Beginner’s Guide to Live Streaming

 New to live streaming?
 Considering where to begin from?

-We understand that getting started without a basic knowledge of how live streaming works can be particularly intimidating.
-Here’s a beginner’s guide recommended by OneStream experts, a perfect walk-through to help comprehend the fundamentals of live streaming and get started right away.
+We understand that getting started without basic knowledge of how live streaming works can be particularly intimidating.
+Here’s a beginner’s guide recommended by OneStream Live experts, a perfect walk-through to help comprehend the fundamentals of online streaming setup and get started right away.

 Here’s a must-have list of all the critical live streaming logistics to get things rolling: